-We currently have three types of posts, each with guidance on how to teach the topic and the materials necessary to do so.
-Still, we hope you will adapt and build on them based on your own style and learner environments.
+Our posts fall into three different categories, ‘chalk talks', workshops and brief image based cases.
+Each post provides guidance on how to teach the topic and the materials necessary to do so.
+Still, we hope you will adapt and build on them based on your own style and teaching environments.

-- Chalk Talks (20-45 minutes) – The most unique feature to our platform is the ‘Chalk Talk’, a conceptual framework for addressing a clinical question that fits into a single visual frame, rather than a series of slides or pages.
+Chalk Talks (15-45 minutes) – The most unique feature to our platform are the interactive ‘Chalk Talks’.
+Each talk provides a conceptual framework for addressing a clinical question that fits into a single visual frame, rather than a series of slides or pages.
 This allows all discussed content to map onto one fixed space that learners can use to reinforce the concept and easily re-access in the future.
 Each talk is designed for teachers to use as-is or adapt as needed.
-Information on the online platform helps the resident or attending prepare for the talk.
-Then they either reproduce a version of the Chalk Talk on a whiteboard/chalkboard or project the talk directly from the website on a screen or monitor.
+Information on each post provides guidance on how to stage the teaching session and background information that will help the resident or attending prepare for the talk.
+The talks can be projected on a monitor or screen using the interactive PowerPoint or reproduced by hand on a whiteboard/chalkboard.

 Each format, especially a chalk talk, requires preparation time to become familiar with the material before using it to teach.